vongomben/radio-game/README.md

 Me (as: the Game master, and the storyteller as of now), I think the whole game could be produced by simple human interactions (so no need of extra stuff!) but we are (going to be) in Shenzhen, and it's 2025.I know you want to automate and play with things.
 Pushing to the limit.

 We could have nodes that behave and talk to the mesh using [meshbot](https://github.com/vongomben/meshbot).
-I'm about to release a version e of meshbot using and NFC reader.
-Ths means we could have a node broadcasting the tags it listens and this can create things
+I'm about to release a version of meshbot using and NFC reader.
+Ths means we could have a node broadcasting the tags that open / trigger things.

 ## Ok.
 I'm a maker, I like this idea, I want to help.
 Where do I start?

 Great.
 You come to Shenzhen in November right? how far do you want to go in the rabbit hole of the **The Radio Game**?

 You could be many things:
-1) an actor --> I come to SHZ to do my stuff, I like the idea. tell me what to do if somebody is asking me about something
+1) an Actor --> I come to SHZ to do my stuff, I like the idea. tell me what to do if somebody is asking me about something
+2) a member of the organizing team.
+I want to help Davide be in the Control Room (which is probably going to be a table with some chairs :)
-2) a producer of a node --> I have Xiaos, meshtastic radios etc. I know the drill.
+3) a Producer of a node --> I have Xiaos, meshtastic radios etc. I know the drill.
 I can make a full fledged in/out performance object that could be used in the event!

-3) a member of the organising team.
-I want to help Davide be in the Control Room.
+In the case of a Producer, these nodes are welcome:
+* a node that, doing a specific gesture🤌🏼, sends a message
+* a node that, on a a specific nfc reading, sends a message
+* a node that, on a a specific message received, opens a servo and lets and object in the hands of the participant.

+Obvouisly, this has to meet the location's needs, and shouldn't bother or make the overall production more complex.

+We'll eventually manage the operations from Chaihuo Makerspace in the limited timed windows this project will happen.